EricMFink/PRcasebook/_pages/Part1.md

 - resolving all sorts of other conflicts between people.

-Although some of the events leading people to seek lawyer’s assistance may seem familiar, the social, economic, and political conditions of the nineteenth century meant even this familiar role was anything but routine.
+Although some of the events leading people to seek lawyer's assistance may seem familiar, the social, economic, and political conditions of the nineteenth century meant even this familiar role was anything but routine.

 The time period between the American Revolution and the twentieth century was full of dramatic changes in the law, the work of lawyering, and the legal profession.
 The law itself became more voluminous and complex, beginning with post-Revolution efforts to create orderly state and federal governments.
 Industrialization sped up and increased the scope of economic activity and speed of economic development.
 The United States needed new and different kinds of lawyers to help it respond to those changes, and the legal profession had to change as well.